Music

 Enter a brand new star of the next generation: Max Ayinde is an exciting next-generation pianist with a lot of feel in his playing.
 Plus he’s a first rate sound engineer too.

-When Max Ayinde heard that Remi wanted to record some tunes for his novel he volunteered and the ‘TreeSongs’ album emerged.
+When Max Ayinde heard that Remi wanted to record some tunes as a kind of fanfare for his novel he volunteered and the ‘TreeSongs’ album emerged.

-It was no surprise that Max and Remi shared a musical understanding and communicated so well despite never having played together seriously before.
+It is no surprise that Max and Remi share a musical understanding and communicate so well despite never having played music together seriously before.
 They are a father and son team.

 As soon as London St Vincent gospelist and guitar supremo Day Levale heard what was happening he wanted in!

-A stringman of exceptional melodic and harmonic understanding and sensitivity, Day brings another huge weight of knowledge and experience to the band.
+A wiz of a stringman with exceptional harmonic understanding and sensitivity, Day brings another huge weight of knowledge and experience to the band.

 Picking up where Mittoo, Ranglin and Hibbert left off, the debut album ‘Treesongs: A Windrush Breeze’ brings you the mellow Jazzy side of Reggae with the deepest African roots and a hint of Latin vibe.

-Produced in Uganda, Jamaica and London, ‘TreeSongs’ is the real thing: improvised musical conversations between players with something meaningful to say, full of truthful statements (‘for the record’) on the experience of being human.
+Produced in Uganda, Jamaica and London, ‘TreeSongs’ is the real thing: improvised musical conversations between three players with something urgent and meaningful to say, signifying musical statements about the experience of being human today.

 Meet